spinen/ncentral-php-client/readme.md

 [![Dependency Status](https://www.versioneye.com/php/spinen:solarwindsmsp-php-client/badge.svg)](https://www.versioneye.com/php/spinen:solarwindsmsp-php-client)
 [![License](https://poser.pugx.org/spinen/solarwindsmsp-php-client/license)](https://packagist.org/packages/spinen/solarwindsmsp-php-client)

-PHP client for the SolarWindsMSP APIs.
+PHP Client for N-able's N-Central.

 We solely use [Laravel](http://www.laravel.com) for our applications, so there is some Laravel specific files that you can use if you are using this client in a Laravel application.
 We have tried to make sure that you can use the client outside of Laravel, and have some documentation about it below.